sinequa/sba-angular/docs/guides/5-version-control.md

 The SBA repository is updated regularly.
 The changes might conflict with your own code, so the update process can be complicated (See the [Updates guide](6-updates.html)).

-In the simple case when there are no conflict, you can run:
+In the simple case when there are no conflicts, you can run:

 ```bash
 # Fetch the latest changes from the official SBA repository (your "origin" remote)